AI-Driven Threat Detection and the Need for Precision

 Inaccurate AI-driven threat detection can lead to a cascade of consequences, and genuine risks can become lost in the noise.

-False positives: Imagine your system flags a legitimate business transaction as fraudulent activity, triggering a halt in your operations.
+False positives: Imagine your system flags a legitimate business transaction as fraudulent activity(link is external), triggering a halt in your operations.
 This example highlights the real cost of false positives: wasted time, revenue loss, and erosion of trust.

 False negatives: Even more concerning are false negatives, where genuine threats slip through undetected to result in devastating data breaches and irreparable damage to your company's reputation.